bukhavtsov/museum/back-end/README.md

 ## Goals

 - [X] Read all artifacts with basic fields
-- [ ] Read all artifacts with all fields including hierarchy fields(in progress..)
+- [X] Read all artifacts with all fields including hierarchy fields
 - [ ] Add new Artifact
 - [ ] Update existing Artifact
 - [ ] Remove existing Artifact